10 Must-Visit Czech Towns (besides Prague)Written byRenata Jirasova02 Sep. 2016

 „Oh...
 I see, so you are from Czecho-slovakia....“. „No, I am from the Czech Republic.
 Czecho-slovakia was divided into two states in 1993“.... :-).

 Now maybe you smile or shake your head but this is my typical conversation with locals when I am abroad (and not only Americans or Asians react this way.
 Sadly, also some Europeans don´t know a geography well).
 They have heard about Prague but the term „Czech Republic“ isn´t too familiar to them.
 Other Czech cities are almost totally unknown for most of foreigners.
 And that´s a pity because there are so many historic, picturesque places value to visit in this small Central European country!

 So If you are going to my native country, don´t stay just in Prague.
 Rent a car and visit also other towns.
 You may be surprised how marvellous are other places in Bohemia and Moravia (the Czech Republic consists of these two regions - Bohemia and Moravia).

-10 TIPS what else (beside Prague) you should definitely visit:
+10 TIPS what you should definitely visit in the Czech republic:

 1. Kutná Hora

 Kutná Hora, also called „the City of Silver“ is a remarkably enchanting, historic city located about 80 km to the east of Prague.
 You need at least one full day to see all interesting places which Kutná Hora offers: e.g. the magnificent gothic Saint Barbora's cathedral, the bizzare Ossuary „Kostnice“ (the church located in a cemetery and decorated with sculptures of human bones), the Italian Court, the Museum of Silver, the Medieval Silver mine and many others.
 The city centre is included in the UNESCO World Heritage List.St.
 Barbora Cathedral, Kutná Hora

 Ossuary "Kostnice", Sedlec near Kutná Hora

 2. Žďár nad Sázavou